protontypes/LibreSelery/README.md

 * Software defined developers payout fully transparent to the bones for your Github project.
 * Dependencies scanning for most languages to include all developers.
 * Only the sender needs an Coinbase account in the first instance.
-* Investor creates a transparent payout with public CI logs.
+* Investors create a transparent payout with public CI logs.

-## Contribution
-Constributors on the master branch will probably get emails with cryptocurrency.
-Only git profiles with emails on the Github profile page are considered.
-We will never send a URL in the note.
+## How does OpenSelery work?

+0. Configure OpenSelery based on the selery.yml file
+1. Gather contributor information about the target project via the Github and Libraries.io API.
+2. Filter our contributors that have not made the email address visible in the Github profile.
+3. Creates a uniform weight distribution between all contributors.
+Custom distributions like release participation are under construction.
+4. Randomly choose contributors based on the weights.
+5. Payout Bitcoin to the chosen contributors email address via the Coinbase API.
+Contributor without a Coinbase account will get a email to claim the donation.

 ## Demo